The Legend of Heroes III: Song of the Ocean

 is a 1999 role-playing video game developed by Nihon Falcom.
-It is the fifth game in The Legend of Heroes series, and the third and final title in the Gagharv trilogy.
-It was originally released for Windows and was remade for PlayStation Portable in 2006.
+It is the fifth game in The Legend of Heroes series, and the third and final title in the Gagharv Trilogy.
+It was originally released for Windows and was remade for the PlayStation Portable in 2006.

 Plot

 The game takes place in Weltluna, the third realm in Gagharv, seven years after A Tear of Vermillion and forty-nine years before Prophecy of the Moonlight Witch.
 It centers around Forte, Una and McBain and their quest in seeking Leone's Resonance Stones.

 Reception

 The PSP version received "mixed or average" reviews according to review aggregator Metacritic.